 In your case, many factors will determine the damages which are sought through a settlement or verdict.
 However, you can count on Truitt Law Offices to pursue damages that include:

 If the person who harmed you was “grossly negligent,” punitive damages may be sought as well in order to punish and deter the defendant.

 At your initial consultation, Truitt Law Offices will take the time to listen to the facts of your case and answer all questions you may have.
 We can then get to work on pursuing maximum compensation for you.
 You can count on us to:

 We represent our clients on a contingency basis at Truitt Law Offices.
 In other words, you will pay no costs or fees for our legal services unless and until we secure a financial recovery for you.

 When you are in need of caring and compassionate legal assistance with your personal injury claim, make Truitt Law Offices your first call.
 We can provide an immediate, free and confidential consultation and go to work for you right away.

-We serve clients in Fort Wayne, Huntington and throughout Northeastern Indiana.
+Our attorneys serve clients in Fort Wayne, Huntington and throughout Northeastern Indiana.
 Allow us to help you, too.